department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 **Find the support you need:**

-- **Call the National Call Center for Homeless Veterans** at <a href="tel: 877-424-3838">877-424-3838</a> for help 24 hours a day, 7 days a week.
+- **Call the National Call Center for Homeless Veterans** at [877-424-3838](tel:18774243838) for help 24 hours a day, 7 days a week.
 You’ll talk privately with a trained VA counselor for free.
 - **Contact your nearest VA medical center** and ask to talk with a VA social worker.
 If you're a female Veteran, ask for the Women Veterans Program Manager. <br>
 [Find the nearest VA medical center](https://www.va.gov/find-locations/)